A D-dimer test is a blood test that can be used to help rule out the presence of a serious blood clot.

 - Some cancers

-To test for Disseminated Intravascular Coagulation: D-dimer can also be used to help test for what’s called disseminated intravascular coagulation (DIC) where blood clots form in small blood vessels throughout your body.
-Your doctor might order a D-dimer test if you have symptoms of DIC, such as:
+To test for Disseminated Intravascular Coagulation: D-dimer can also be used to help test for what’s called disseminated intravascular coagulation (DIC), in which blood clots form in small blood vessels throughout your body while also causing bleeding.
+It can be life-threatening.

 It’s also used to check on the treatment for DIC.
 If D-dimer levels drop, it’s a sign that the treatment is working.